-LaFontaine Early Learning Center is excited to add to our family of schools for the 2021 school year!
+LaFontaine Early Learning Center recently added to our family of schools!
 The Nature School serves children that are 3 (pre-school) or 4 (pre-kindergarten).

-There are a few reasons we’ve chosen to add this educational offering to the collection of LaFontaine schools in Madison County.
+We chose to to add this educational offering to our collection of LaFontaine schools in Madison County because:

 We want to create opportunities for children to connect with outdoor environments.
 We want them to learn in spaces that encourage movement and physical activity.
 Research tells us that direct exposure to nature is essential for physical and emotional health.
-We will incorporate an abundance of outdoor learning spaces to serve as the primary areas for schooling at The Nature School.
+We have incorporated outdoor learning spaces to serve as the primary areas for schooling at The Nature School.

 We want to connect our young learners to the agrarian heritage of Central Kentucky by building experiences with the land.
-We will build soft skills like industry and empathy as we care for alpacas, goats, a miniature cattle breed, and honeybees on our 12.5 acre farm.
-Additionally, we will reinforce the aforementioned and instill responsibility and the ethic of caring through gardening activities.
+We build soft skills like industry and empathy as we care for our farm animals on our 12.5 acre farm.
+Additionally, we reinforce the aforementioned and instill responsibility and the ethic of caring through gardening activities.

 This video presents a visual overview of nature schools.
 We studied these types of educational environments throughout the country as we built our own version in Madison County.